Mariam-s/Mariam-Sari/README.md

 ## **BACKGROUND**

 I am 18 years old and have recently graduated from highschool.
 I'm a 3rd generation Australian and my cultural background is Lebanese.
 I am fluent in both English and Arabic and practicing German.
-I think maybe the most interesting fact about me is that I'm a huge fan of I Prevail, Bring Me The Horizon, Rage Against the Machine, Of Mice & Men and $uicideBoy$, and that I also listen to heaps of other random music preferably rock and the occasional horrorcore/underground rap.
+I think maybe the most interesting fact about me is that I listen to heaps of music (mainly rock) and I have like over 6000 songs.
 I suppose it's interesting because people are always surprised when I tell them the type of music I listen to, mainly because I don't look like I listen to that kind of stuff (people low-key think I listen to that "typical millenial music").
-I also have an interesting Ragdoll kitty who we've named Caesar after Julius Caesar for no apparent reason.

 ## **INTEREST IN IT**